Skip to main content

 Deaf and Hard of Hearing Teaching Credential

-In keeping with its aim of training teachers who will be able to meet the needs of deaf and hard of hearing children from various language and cultural backgrounds, EDS requires fluency in American Sign Language (ASL) for acceptance into the DHH program.
+To support the preparation of teachers who can meet the needs of deaf and hard-of-hearing children from diverse language and cultural backgrounds, fluency in American Sign Language (ASL) is required for admission to the DHH option.

-If you are fluent in American Sign Language (ASL) and would you like to be considered for the Deaf and Hard of Hearing (DHH) Credential option, please respond to the relevant question already included in your online M.Ed./MS application and state that you would be interested in the program.
-EDS will evaluate, pending adequate cohort size, if this additional credential option will be offered and inform interested applicants.
+Applicants who are fluent in American Sign Language (ASL) and want to be considered for the Deaf and Hard of Hearing credential option should respond to the relevant question in the online M.Ed./Multiple Subject application and indicate their interest in the program.